vivocha/bot-sdk/README.md

 Next sections briefly provide some guidelines to integrate Bots built with the three supported platforms and using the default drivers / settings.

-**N.B.**: Vivocha can be integrated with any Bot Platform, if you're using a platform different than the supported you need to write a driver and a BotManager to use BotRequest / BotResponse messages and communicate with the particular chosen Bot Platform.
+**N.B.: Vivocha can be integrated with any Bot Platform**, if you're using a platform different than the supported you need to write a driver and a BotManager to use BotRequest / BotResponse messages and communicate with the particular chosen Bot Platform.

 ### Dialogflow: integration guidelines

-Dialogflow Bot Platform allows the creation of conversation flows using its nice Intents feature.
+[Dialogflow Bot Platform](https://dialogflow.com/) allows the creation of conversation flows using its nice Intents feature.
 Feel free to build your conversation flow as you prefer, related to the specific Bot application domain, BUT, in order to properly work with Vivocha, taking advantage of the out-of-the-box support it provides, it is mandatory to follow the guidelines:

 1. Must exists in Dialogflow an intent configured to be triggered by a start event.
 The start event name configured in a Dialogflow intent must exactly match the start event configured in Vivocha; Default is always: `start`.